 When cloud contact centers first emerged a decade ago, the focus for many was on finding the lowest cost provider.
 Today’s CCaaS buyers should consider a broader range of criteria in their selection process, which we outline in this Value Index.
 A modern contact center requires a technology base that provides continuous innovation, flexibility and open integrations.
 This will help future-proof operations, and better connect centers to the goals of their parent organizations.
 With this in mind, when buyers begin the process of evaluating their CCaaS plans, they should explore the options on offer from NICE inContact.

-This research-based index is the most comprehensive assessment of the value of analytics and business intelligence software in the industry.
+This research-based index is the most comprehensive assessment of contact center in the cloud software in the industry.
 Technology buyers can learn more about how to use our Value Index by clicking here and included vendors that wish to learn more can click here.
 Read the report here.